thi-ng/umbrella/packages/pointfree/README.md

 const splitBytes = pf.word([[24, 16, 8, 0], [extractByte, pf.swap], pf.mapl, pf.drop]);

 // decompose the number 0xdecafbad into 4 bytes
-// the array defines the bitshift offsets for each byte splitBytes([[0xdecafbad]]);
+splitBytes([[0xdecafbad]]);
 // [ [ 222, 202, 251, 173 ] ]
 // in hex: [ [ 0xde, 0xca, 0xfb, 0xad ] ]